jverwaer/RootHairML/README.md

 ### Step 2: Compile a dataset for training

 The tracings of multiple images are combined to learn a pixel-classifier.
 To achieve this goal, the following steps are taken:
-* All images and tracings in `./trainData` are listed
+* All images and tracings in `./trainData` are listed (When following the tutorial, this folder has been created in the preveous step.
+When using own data, create the folder `./trainData` an populate it with your training data.)
 * The function `imgs_to_XY_data` performs the following tasks:
     * Per image, pixel-level features are computed (texture, gradient image etc.)
     * Subsequently, per image, the the label of every pixel is computed (using a call to `create_root_buffer_background_image`)